clessn/clessn-blend/Pipelines/Refiners/README.md

 ```

 12. **Optional**: To make the refiner create your graph, add your ggplot to the lake using `clessn::commit_lake_item()`

-## R enviro

-R enviro allows you to hide your password and other sensitive information in a project.
-To configure it, follow the instructions in the repo `clessn/Renviron_tutorial`.

 ## Cheatsheet